-If you are not interested in Ardha Dance, you lack in manly qualities, said Dr. Saad Sowayan, a Saudi folklore scholar and anthropologist as it is the great Warriors Dance in Riyadh.
+Suppose you are not interested in Ardha Dance.
+You lack manly qualities in that case, said Dr. Saad Sowayan, a Saudi folklore scholar and anthropologist, as it is the great Warriors Dance in Riyadh.
 In a tribal society, that is important.

 For the unaware, Ardha is the national folk song and dance of Saudi Arabia.

 This dance is only performed by men.
 It consists of a sword-wielding two-step, in which participants dance shoulder to shoulder in two lines, facing each other.

 The choreography, a slow bend at the knee while raising and lowering swords to the drumbeat and song – sounds simple.